Why we seek and share candid input from grantees on what it’s like to work with us.

 For the Barr Foundation, how we do our work is just as important as what we do.

 We take the survey results seriously.
 As we have in the past, we will discuss the results as a staff and with our trustees, working to identify opportunities to build on what’s working and to identify ways for ongoing improvement.
-We also post the results publicly on the Barr Foundation website, including a summary of the steps we intend to take as a result of the feedback.
-(You can see our 2007 and 2012 results in the “Feedback” section of our grantmaking page.)
+We also post the results publicly on our GPR page, including a summary of the steps we intend to take as a result of the feedback.

 For the Barr Foundation, how we do our work is just as important as what we do.
 Surveys can never take the place of honest, open, ongoing dialogue that occur when relationships are rooted in trust and respect.
 It is always our aim to cultivate those kinds of relationships.
 Nonetheless, we believe the GPR is a valuable source of data to inform how we do our work.
 We are grateful to all who will dedicate the time to completing the CEP survey, and we look forward to sharing the feedback we receive.